ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Look for ways that employees can take some individual responsibility in the upkeep and selection of their workspaces.
 Done well, the “cube” can actually perform as desired, using space efficiently, providing a sense of private turf, increasing communication, and providing flexibility.
 Done badly, employees feel like the cargo in a container ship.
 Provide the right balance of private and collective space, and allow some flexibility and choice in furniture options and interior layout.
 Sensitivity here can make a huge difference so that your folks don’t associate “getting out of the box” with escaping from the office.

-Salt – Wintertime Friend or Foe?
-Salt is a tried and true agent in fighting winter slips and spills.
-However, the core properties of salt that make it useful in battling snow and ice are the same properties that can hurt the indoor surfaces of your business.
+Salt—Wintertime Friend or Foe?
+Salt is a tried-and-true agent in fighting winter slips and spills.
+However, the core properties of salt that make it useful in battling snow and ice are the same properties that can hurt your business’s indoor surfaces.

-Salt is a tried and true agent in fighting winter slips and spills.
-However, the core properties of salt that make it useful in battling snow and ice are the same properties that can damage the indoor surfaces of your business.
+Salt is a tried-and-true agent in fighting winter slips and spills.
+However, the core properties of salt that make it useful in battling snow and ice are the same properties that can damage your business’s indoor surfaces.

 Salt acts as a breaking agent for ice.
 Sprinkling salt on the roadways or walkways is often done to reduce the amount of ice on the path.
 As foot or road traffic passes over the salt, it presses the salt pieces down causing them to split the ice below.
 The friction allows the ice to warm and dissolve.
 The result is a slushy mixture of salt and water that is tracked into office spaces.